mongo-js/mongojs/README.md

 ## Passing a DB to the constructor

-If you have an instance of the mongodb native driver, you can pass this to the constructor and mongojs will use this instance of the driver internally.
-This can be useful to write modules that use mongojs without requiring and additional connection.
+If you have an instance of mongojs, you can pass this to the constructor and mongojs will use the existing connection of that instance instead of creating a new one.

 ```js
 var mongodb = require('mongodb');